 Christmas Dangers For Pets

 The festive season is upon us!
-We have commonly encountered a few problems over the Christmas break and so here are a few things to avoid;
+We have commonly encountered a few problems over the Christmas break and so here are a few Christmas dangers for pets to avoid.

 In cats we commonly see vomiting after eating Christmas ribbon (which “ties” the small intestine up, requiring urgent surgery to save their life).
 Kittens are particularly at risk!
 Remember too that Christmas lilly’s are toxic to cats and kidney failure is the result.
 They can chew on the stems or leaves but commonly they just brush past a flower arrangement, get pollen on their coat, and cats being fastidious cleaners lick it off.